Associate Professor of Business Ethics

-Virginia W. Gerde is an Associate Professor of Management and Ethics in the Management Department.
+Virginia W. Gerde is an Associate Professor of Management and Ethics in the Management division.
 Dr. Gerde teaches the Management Major core course Critical Managerial Decision Making and graduate courses in business ethics including the areas of organizational ethics, information ethics and sustainability.
 She has also taught courses in business strategy and corporate governance.
 She has published several articles on teaching business ethics including "X-Men Ethics: Teaching Business Ethics Using Comic Books" and "Teaching Entrepreneurial Mindset: Lessons from Dead Poets' Society."

 In her research, Dr. Gerde explores the relationships among a firm's financial, social, and environmental performance as well as factors of an organization's ethical climate.
 Previous work looked at the development of American business ethics in "Moral Cover for Capitalism: The Harmony of Interests Doctrine."
 Her research has appeared in international journals such as Business & Society, Journal of Business Ethics, the Journal of Management History, the Journal of High Technology Management, and Business Strategy and Environment.